-ENTITLEMENT TO MEDICARE PART B PART B - Supplemental Medical Insurance or SMI Everyone with Part B has a premium payable Part B pays for: Physician services Certain drugs Outpatient services Other Entitlement is either: -Based on premium-free Part A, or -Based on attaining age 65 and being a citizen or lawfully admitted for permanent residence (LAPR) who has lived in the U.S. for 5 years.
+ENTITLEMENT TO MEDICARE PART B

+PART B - Supplemental MedicalEveryone with Part B has a premium payablePart B pays for: Part B pays for:Entitlement is either: -Based on premium-free Part A, or -Based on attaining age 65 and being a citizen or lawfully admitted for permanent residence (LAPR) who has lived in the U.S. for 5 years.

-ENTITLEMENT TO MEDICARE PART A PART A - Insured Part A pays for: Entitlement is for: Hospitalindividuals haveInsurance or HIpremium free -Insured individuals who have worked the required Quarters of Part A; all others must pay a Coverage (QC's) and are age 65 or over. premium Home Health Includes the age 65 or over spouse as long as Skilled Nursing Services over spouse as long as the insured is age 62 or over, Under certain conditions, includes the divorced spouse of an insured if the marriage lasted 10 years, Includes certain disabled adult children with an insured parent (living or not).
-Partially insured age 65 or over individuals who have less than the required QC's but are eligible for a reduced premium.
-Uninsured individuals age 65 or over can get Part A by paying the premium.
-Must be a U.S. citizen or LAPR (same as Part B).
-Disabled & entitled to disability benefits for 24 months.
-The 24 month waiting period is waived for certain disabling conditions.
-Insured individuals, their spouse or child with End Stage Renal Disease on renal dialysis or received a kidney transplant.
-Federal employees who have earned QC's to insure them for
+ENTITLEMENT TO MEDICARE PART A

+Les est De l A de C

+PART A - Insured Part A pays for: Entitlement is for:

+Hospital individuals have Inpatient hospital -Insured individuals who have

+Insurance or HI premium free worked the required Quarters of

+Part A; all others Hospice Coverage (QC's) and are age 65

+must pay a or over.

+premium Home Health Includes the age 65 or

+Chilled Nursing over spouse as long as

+Skilled Nursing Services the insured is age 62 or

+Services over,

+Under certain

+conditions, includes the

+divorced spouse of an

+insured if the marriage

+lasted 10 years,

+Includes certain

+disabled adult children

+with an insured parent

+(living or not).

+-Partially insured age 65 or over

+individuals who have less than

+the required QC's but are

+eligible for a reduced premium.

+-Uninsured individuals age 65 or

+over can get Part A by paying

+the premium.
+Must be a U.S.

+citizen or LAPR (same as Part B).

+-Disabled & entitled to disability

+benefits for 24 months.
+The 24

+month waiting period is waived

+for certain disabling conditions.

+-Insured individuals, their

+spouse or child with End Stage

+Renal Disease on renal dialysis

+or received a kidney transplant.

+-Federal employees who have

+earned QC's to insure them for

+Part A.